PEDAGOGICAL PRACTISE

 GARDEN QUILT, Ontario Arts Council Artists in the Schools (2010 - 2016)

 I designed and facilitated programs in Ontario schools exploring pollination biology, natural history and gardening through the arts.
 Students learned about wild pollinator species and their connections with plants and ecologies.
-Though hands-on workshops, students made hand sewn field guides with drawings, made seed paper and sewn sculptures and installed pollinator gardens on their school grounds.
+Though hands-on workshops, students made hand sewn field guides with drawings, seed paper and sewn sculptures and created pollinator gardens on their school grounds.

 Garden Quilt was generously funded by the Ontario Arts Council.